COSD-PANDA/datasd/src/about.md

 ## How did Open Data Come to San Diego?

 If an image is worth 1000 words, is a timeline worth a 10,000?
-Decided for yourself -- check out the timeline for how Open Data came to be in the City of San Diego!
+Decide for yourself -- check out the timeline for how Open Data came to be in the City of San Diego!

 <iframe src="http://cityofsandiego.github.io/tl.html" width="100%" height="500px"></iframe>

 ## What are the Goals of DataSD?

 ### 1. Increase data literacy within the City and with those who interact with the City.
 There are various levels of understanding of what are data, metadata, Open Data, etc.